akinyuwaelijah/MQL4-Candle-stick-pattern-EA/README.md

-# Bullish-Bearish-pattern-bot
+# Candle-stick-pattern-bot
-MQL4 Bullish/Bearish Pattern Bot
+MQL4 Candle stick(Bullish/Bearish) Pattern Bot

-This is MQL4 Expert Advisor designed to enter a long position when a bearish pattern is detected and simultaneously enters a short position when a bullish pattern is detected
+This MQL4 Expert Advisor (EA) is designed to capitalize on market reversals identified by specific candlestick patterns.
+Unlike traditional trend-following EAs, this system aims to enter a long position when a bearish reversal pattern is detected and simultaneously enter a short position when a bullish reversal pattern is detected.
+This counter-trend approach seeks to capture price movements immediately following a pattern-confirmed shift in market sentiment.